atts-dum/daily-english-journal/README.md

 New entries are published daily, one file per day.

 For detailed background and context,
-please see the full README_EN or README_JP below.
+please see the full README_full or README_JP below.